Athabasca Falls Jasper: Best Waterfall in Jasper National Park

 At the end of the trail, the river opens slightly.
 The sound changes.
 The scale becomes clearer.

-This is also where you’ll notice rafting guides preparing downstream trips — a reminder of just how powerful the river still is beyond the falls.
+This is also where you’ll notice rafting guides preparing downstream trips.

 Do not step over railings